Construction complete on Command Center Humphreys

 |0

-This work, Construction complete on Command Center Humphreys [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Construction complete on Command Center Humphreys, by Sameria Zavala, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT